 (8) The Master Plan recommended that the redevelopment plan for the Block 291 Redevelopment Area had yet to be adopted.
 The Master Plan recommended the Block 291 Study Area be classified within the RH (Resort Hotel) Zoning District until such time as a redevelopment plan for the Block 291 Study Area is adopted.

 B. Permitted uses and structures.
 All uses and structures in the SPRA Zone shall be subject to the Seaport Pier Redevelopment Plan requirements and conditions as incorporated by reference and contained herein.
-All uses and structures in the SPRA Zone shall be subject to approval by the Planning or Zoning Board, as the case may be.
+All uses and structures in the SPRA Zone shall be subject to approval by the Planning Board.

 [1]§ 276-27.1through § 276-27.2.
 (Reserved) [1]